Boost Your Immune System after Chemotherapy

 This illustration shows how macrophages digest and break down invading pathogens.

-People on chemotherapy will be tested for their ANC – or Absolute Neutrophil Account – which normally drops about a week after chemotherapy starts.
+People on chemotherapy will be tested for their ANC – or Absolute Neutrophil Count – which normally drops about a week after chemotherapy starts.

 Consequently, boosting the number and activity of neutrophils and macrophages is a logical and supportive action for anyone undergoing chemotherapy.